-The Charter School's mission is to provide comprehensive high school education and job-training programs to at-risk students that align with the local workforce system in order to:
+The mission of Diego Hills Central is to provide comprehensive high school education and job-training programs to students that align with the local workforce system in order to:

 - Provide better outcomes for youth, including increasing high school students' preparedness for postsecondary education and employability in high-growth industries. - Increase engagement and retention of disconnected youth, including delivering youth programs that enable those youth who are out-of-school and out-of-work to return to school and to gain skills to enter the workforce. - Respond to the high school dropout crisis by providing student recovery efforts, educate and guide students to obtain secondary diploma and provide youth employment opportunities.